GeoffCox/sterling-svelte/src/routes/(app)/topics/architecture/+page.md

 | selection      | input type='text', textarea               |
 | touch          | (all)                                     |

-## Components prefer to render intrinsic HTML elements
+## Prefer to render intrinsic HTML elements

 Whenever a component is providing a thin wrapper around an HTML element, it will typically render that element at the root element.